Web Banner-01

 Regulatory Reform of Rodenticides in China

-Administrative authorities: (SAWS) State Administration of Work Safety.
+Regulatory authorities: (SAWS) the State Administration of Work Safety.

-• In 2005, China promulgated the National Industrial Law, along with detailed Regulations.
+• In 2005, China promulgated the National Industrial Directive, along with detailed Industrial Policy Directory.

 • In 2005, the Ministry of Public Security promulgated the Measures for the Administration of Permits for the Purchase and Road Transportation of Extremely Toxic Chemicals.